Aristotle's Masterpiece: Publication context

 Ideas about biology and the human body were very different in 1651 than they are in the twenty-first century.
-One important figure who shaped ideas of the time was Galen, who developed humoral theory (also known as humorism or Galenic theory).
+One important figure who shaped ideas of the time was Galen, who developed humoral theory also known as humorism (an ancient theory that bodily fluids controlled health and temperament) or Galenic theory.
 Many people (including medical practitioners) used this theory to explain a number of maladies and bodily functions, as well as differences between the sexes.
 Galen explained that, because of the different balances of the humors (blood, phlegm, black bile, and yellow bile), women were generally “colder and wetter” and men were generally “hotter and dryer."
 Also, medical experts following Galen believed that women’s bodies were the inverse of men’s.
 They “described the uterus as an inverted penis, and the ovaries as female testicles that remained inside the body because the female lacked sufficient heat to push them out."

 Aristotle’s ideas, similar to Galen’s in some respects, were also influential at this time.
 Aristotle used the male body as the standard.
 In the Generation of Animals, Aristotle argues that “the female is, as it were, a deformed male.”
 In the same work, he also explained that “men were superior [to women], and since nature created everything for a purpose – a telos – men must provide the important parts in procreation."

 The influence of Galenic and Aristotelian ideas can be seen in many sex manuals and midwifery books from the period, including those that had a direct impact on Aristotle’s Masterpiece.
 For example, Levinus Lemnius’ text The Secret Miracles of Nature (first published in 1551) states that “a woman’s mind is not so strong as a man’s, nor is she so full of understanding and reason and judgement, and upon every small occasion she casts off the bridle of reason."
 Similar ideas can be found in the works of women writers as well.
 One example is Jane Sharpe's 1671 Midwives Book – the only book on midwifery to be published by a woman before the start of the eighteenth century.
 Sharpe writes that “a woman is not so perfect as a man, because her heat is weaker, but the man can do nothing without the woman to beget children."
 Yet Sharpe’s book also reflected more contemporary ideas, such as her argument that “shame [is] an impediment to gaining the knowledge that [aids] women in leading healthy reproductive lives.”